synw/sqlcool/docs/init.rst

 :unique: *bool* if the column must be unique
 :nullable: *bool* if the column can be null
-:defaultValue: *String* the default value of a column
+:defaultValue: *dynamic* (depending on the row type: integer if the row is integer for example) the default value of a column

+ Note: the foreignKey must be placed after the other fields definitions

 Initialize an empty database
 ----------------------------